wazo-platform/wazo-doc/source/installation_config/upgrade.rst

 Upgrading to 1.2 from a previous version is not supported right now.

-To upgrade from a prior 1.2 version, you need to use aptitude :
+To upgrade from a prior 1.2 version, you need to use xivo-upgrade :

 ::

- aptitude update
+ xivo-upgrade

- aptitude full-upgrade
+This script will be update xivo and restart all daemons

 To Beta 2